OUR SERVICES

 Along with regular exercise and veterinary care, careful nutrition is the best way you can contribute to your pet’s prolonged good health.

-Carbohydrates supply energy and come from sugars, starch, and fibre from plant sources.
-Carbohydrates help energize the brain and muscles, making your pet bright and active.
+Carbohydrates: Supply energy and come from sugars, starch, and fibre from plant sources.
+Carbohydrates help energise the brain and muscles, making your pet bright and active.

-Fats also supply energy and in the right amounts help build strong cells and promote nutrient absorption.
-Too much fat however, can lead to such obesity-related health problems such as diabetes, heart disease and osteoarthritis.
+Fats: These also supply energy, and in the right amounts, they help build strong cells and promote nutrient absorption.
+Too much fat, however, can lead to obesity-related health problems such as diabetes, heart disease and osteoarthritis.

-Proteins are required for a healthy coat, skin, and nails.
-Your pet's body uses the amino acids in proteins to make enzymes and hormones in the blood stream and to maintain a healthy immune system.
+Proteins: These are required for a healthy coat, skin, and nails.
+Your pet’s body uses the amino acids in proteins to make enzymes and hormones in the bloodstream and to maintain a healthy immune system.
 Proteins can come from plant and meat sources, but cats and dogs need a high-quality animal protein.

-Vitamins and minerals help regulate many body systems.
-For example, your pet needs the minerals calcium and phosphorous for strong bones.
-Antioxidant vitamins like vitamin E and C help boost your pet's immune system during times of stress.
+Vitamins and minerals: These help regulate many body systems.
+For example, your pet needs the minerals calcium and phosphorus for strong bones.
+Antioxidant vitamins like vitamin E and C help boost your pet’s immune system during times of stress.

 How do you make sure your pet's diet is healthy?